-There are so many reasons why I gravitated towards Nicole Centeno’s new Soup Cleanse Cookbook and this Cumin Sweet Potato Soup recipe.
-For starters, Parker's school serves a wide variety of soups for lunchtime at school and she’s always talking about them!
+Parker's first preschool always served a wide variety of soups for lunchtime at school and it was so eye opening to me that soup could be a great food for kids.
 It's such a clever way to get kids to eat their veggies or experience new flavors in a way that's fun.
 Also, I love that pureed soups like this one work for everyone.
 Whether you have a 6-month-old, a 16-year-old or a 60-year-old at home, it's something flavorful that everyone can enjoy.
-Lastly, there’s no better way to use up leftover ingredients in your refrigerator than soup.
+There's also no better way to use up leftover ingredients in your refrigerator than soup.
 It's a literal melting pot for all kinds of veggies and herbs.

-Cumin Sweet Potato Soup
+Vegan Cumin Sweet Potato Soup

-- pinch of red pepper
+- pinch red pepper flakes

-- 1/2 tsp. sea salt
+- ½ teaspoon sea salt

-- 4 cups of water
+- 4 c water

 - Preheat oven to 425 degrees.

 - Wrap the sweet potatoes in foil and place on a baking sheet.
 Bake for 25 minutes or until soft.

-- In a countertop blender combine cooked potatoes, cashews, and soaking water, cilantro, ground red pepper, salt, cumin, and 3 cups of the water.
+- In a countertop blender, combine cooked potatoes, cashews, cilantro, ground red pepper, salt, cumin, and water.
 Blend until very smooth.
 You want a thin, milkshake consistency.
 Add the remaining water as needed to reach this consistency.
-Serve warm or chilled.